 description: Enables "bogus" IMAP and POP servers.
 These servers serve only to deliver a message (POP3) or send an alert (IMAP) to inform the user that he/she must register before connectivity is allowed.
-Content of the message is found at /usr/local/pf/conf/templates/listener.msg description: Ports on the external (world-facing) interface that are open. (default: "22/tcp,80/tcp,443/tcp")
+Content of the message is found at /usr/local/pf/conf/templates/listener.msg description: Ports to intercept and redirect for trapped and unregistered systems.
+IMAP and POP3 listeners must be enabled via the listeners parameter if the redirection is to be of any use.
+Redirecting 443/tcp (SSL) will work, although users will get ugly and confusing pop-ups as the common name will no longer match.
+Redirecting 53/udp (DNS) seems to have issues and is also not recommended.(default: "80/tcp,110/tcp,143/tcp")